fiskaltrust/rollout-doc/middleware/README.md

 ##### Key / Value

-For `key` and `value` any valid string can be used which has a matching counterpart in one of SCUs of the chosen type **and** in the selected outlet.
+For `key` and `value` any valid key / value pair can be used, that has been assigned to one of the  SCUs of the chosen type **and** in the selected outlet.